-At the start of the grant term on July 1, 2019, applicants must have completed their most recent doctoral degree or medical residency within the past five years (i.e., degree cannot have been conferred before July 1, 2014) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.
+At the start of the grant term on July 1, 2020, applicants must Have completed their most recent doctoral degree within the past five years (i.e., degree cannot have been conferred before July 1, 2015; the formal date of receipt of doctoral degree is the date the degree was conferred, as indicated on their diploma and/or transcript) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.

 Any individual who currently holds an active AACR grant may not apply.
 Past grantees may apply if they complied with all progress and financial report requirements.